turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 Certain business rules and checks are executed to gaurd against receiver contracts that violate the contract.
 This ties back to our earlier discussion on promises.
 Before the receiver contract is invoked, the transfer has already been committed to contract storage on the blockchain.
-Thus, the callback must be coded defensively to handle errors or contracts that violate the transfer contract.
+By the time the callback runs, the contract state for the STAKE contract and for the receiver contract have already been committed to the blockchain.
+Thus, the callback must be coded defensively to handle errors or contracts that violate the transfer call protocol.

 The NEAR Rust SDK currently has no high level support for handling promise failures in cross contract calls - but it's on the NEAR Rust SDK roadmap.
 The `transfer_call_receiver_unused_amount` function shows how to use the low level NEAR SDK